Ueberspannung/Cat4004/readme.md

 #CAT4004 dimmer Chip Class
 The CAT4004 is a 4 channel LED dimmer chip form [ON Semiconductors](https://www.onsemi.com/).
 The current per channel is easyly programmeble through a single resistor.
-The Brightness Control ist dann by one input line only.
+The Brightness Control is done by one input line only.

 There are diffeneren types of CAT4004 chips:
 - no index
 the chip features 5 intensity settings 1/1, 1/2, 1/4, 1/8 and 1/16 with max.
 40 mA per channel
 - index A
 the chip features 32 intensity settings 31/31 ...
 0/31 with max.
 40 mA per channel
 - index B
 the chip features 32 intensity settings 31/31 ...
 0/31 with max.
 25 mA per channel